TranSUN: A Preemptive Paradigm to Eradicate Retransformation Bias Intrinsically from Regression Models in Recommender Systems: Experiments on real-world data

 \subsection{Experiment settings}

 {\arabic{footnote}} \paragraph{Datasets and metrics.} We adopt two public datasets (\textbf{CIKM16}\footnotemark[1], \textbf{DTMart}\footnotemark[2]) from different fields and one exclusive industrial dataset (\textit{abbr.} \textbf{Indus}) collected from an e-commerce platform.
 Details are shown in Appendix~\ref{sssec:data_rw}.
 Indus aims to predict the Gross Merchandise Value (GMV) of each order paid on the platform, where the Pareto phenomenon occurs, \textit{i.e.} 80\% of the GMV being contributed by the top 30\% high-priced samples.
 Hence, we further conduct evaluation solely on the top high-priced samples, \textit{abbr.} \textbf{Indus Top} test.
 Two metrics akin to SRE in Sec.~\ref{ssec:exp_setting_synthetic} are specifically proposed for assessing unbiasedness (see Appendix~\ref{appendix:metric_rw} for detailed discussion), \textit{i.e.} Total Ratio Error (TRE) and Mean Ratio Error (MRE).
 Specifically, TRE and MRE are defined as $\vert {\sum_{i=1}^M({\hat{y_i}-y_i})}/{\sum_{i=1}^M{\hat{y_i}}} \vert$ and $\vert1/M\times\sum_{i=1}^M{({\hat{y_i}-y_i})}/{\hat{y_i}} \vert$, respectively, where $\hat{y_i}$ is prediction, ${y_i}$ is ground truth, and $M$ is sample number.
-We further adopt some metrics commonly used in the literature~\cite{ltv/nrmse/nmae/xing2021learning,DBLP:reg_cls/mdme,reg_cls/tpm,reg_cls/cread}, \textit{i.e.} NRMSE, NMAE, and XAUC. \paragraph{Implementation details.} See Appendix~\ref{sssec:implement_rw} for the detailed introduction.
+We further adopt some metrics commonly used in the literature~\cite{ltv/nrmse/nmae/xing2021learning,DBLP:reg_cls/mdme,reg_cls/tpm,reg_cls/cread}, \textit{i.e.} NRMSE, NMAE, XAUC, and NDCG (NDCG results are shown in Table~\ref{tab:ndcg}). \paragraph{Implementation details.} See Appendix~\ref{sssec:implement_rw} for the detailed introduction.
+TensorFlow-style implementation of our TranSUN and GTS is exhibited in Code~\ref{code:implementation}.
+Some optional techniques for optimizing TranSUN's online performance are introduced in Appendix~\ref{appdix:other_tech}.
+Moreover, the efficiency analysis of our method is demonstrated in Appendix~\ref{appendix:efficiency_analysis}.